openxc/openxc-message-format/README.md

 #### Passthrough CAN Mode

-The `passthrough` command controls the passthrough mode for each of the CAN buses.
-There are three passthrough modes:

-* `off` - Only the specified simple vehicle messages are processed and output from the VI.
-* `filtered` - If the CAN acceptance filter is not otherwise disabled, only the pre-defined CAN messages (i.e. those compiled with the firmware) will be output in the low-level CAN format from VI.
-* `unfiltered` - All received CAN messages will be passed through from the bus to the VI's output.
+The `passthrough` command controls whether low-level CAN messages are passed through from the CAN bus through the VI to the output stream.
+If the CAN acceptance filter is in bypass mode and passthrough is enabled, the output stream will include all received CAN messages.
+If the bypass filter is enabled, only those CAN messages that have been pre-defined in the firmware are forwarded.

 **Request**

     { "command": "passthrough"
       "bus": 1,
-      "mode":
+      "enabled": true
     }

 **Response**